Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Actually, it’s unlikely that you haven’t heard of Tony Buzan before.

-Even if so, your life has almost certainly been touched by someone whose creativity and intelligence was revived by the ideas, processes and incredible inspiration found only in the Buzan troposphere, stratosphere and infinite universe of imagination and inventiveness beyond.
+Your life has been touched by someone whose creativity and intelligence was revived by the ideas, processes and incredible inspiration found only in the Buzan troposphere, stratosphere and infinite universe of imagination and inventiveness beyond.

 Either way, today’s your lucky day, because you’re about to learn: